-For most people, the advantages to wearing false teeth outweigh the disadvantages but we decided to take a look at both to give you a fair comparison.
+For most people, the advantages of wearing false teeth outweigh the disadvantages but we decided to take a look at both to give you a fair comparison.
 Here is a brief list of what we came up with:

-If you have lost a number of natural teeth, dentures are a good way to restore your smile, and allow you to speak well and permit eating most of the foods that you enjoy.
+If you have lost a number of natural teeth, dentures are a good way to restore your smile and allow you to speak well and permit eating most of the foods that you enjoy.

 Dentures can also restore your life… When you feel good about the way you look – with a smile that is full and bright – it will increase your self-esteem.